 To get to the campground: From the 210 Freeway in La Cañada Flintridge, head northeast on Angeles Crest Highway (CA 2) for 28.4 miles to Santa Clara Divide Road (Forest Road 3N17), which is two miles past Newcomb Ranch.
 Turn left on Santa Clara Divide Road and drive 2.3 miles west over a winding road, until you turn left again on a final narrow paved road into the campground.

-Campground address: Forest Service Road 3N17, Angeles National Forest, Pearblossom, CA 93553
+Campground address: Forest Service Road 3N17, San Gabriel Mountains National Monument, Pearblossom, CA 93553

 Campground coordinates: 34.345048, -118.010675 (34° 20′ 42.17″N 118° 00′ 38.43″W)